 - Never intentionally or recklessly disturb or destroy a plant, bird, animal or geological feature.

-- Public toilets - Most public toilets are currently open, but please check ahead before you visit - latest updates here.
+- Public toilets - Most public toilets are currently open, but please check ahead before you visit.
 Or find a Lockdown Loo near to where you are visiting.

 - Public car parks - Almost all car parks have reopened, with normal charges applied.
 If you arrive at a car park and it looks busy, please have an alternative plan and go somewhere you can ensure physical distancing guidance.

 Find out more: